KhronosGroup/glTF/specification/2.0/README.md

 ### parameter.value

 The value of the parameter.
 A [`material`](#reference-material) value with the same name, when specified, overrides this value.
+This must be `undefined` when the parameter is an attribute, i.e., it is in [technique.attributes](#reference-technique.attributes).

 * **Type of each property**: `number`, `boolean`, `string`, `number[]`, `boolean[]`, or `string[]`
 * **Required**: No